nirkraw/BeatBoxer3000/README.md

 -BeatBoxer3000 is an app that allows a user to record their own sounds and then use a drum machine to make beats with those sounds.
 A user can record and playback their beat.

-# MVP's
+# Functionality & MVP

-- Create a basic pad that can play a sound upon a keypress or mouseclick.
-This includes animation of the pressdown.
+- Upon a keypress users can create a basic pad that can play a sound
-- Allow functionality for users to record their sound and add it to chosen pad.
+- Users can record their own audio and add it to chosen pad.
-- Allow user to record their beat and have playback.
+- Users can record their beat and have it played back.
--BONUS: Store recordings in database and have shareable link

 # Wireframe
 ## Normal app view: